sibby-killer/DataDignity-Vault/README.md

 ### **Real-World Impact Stories**

 **💔 Sarah's Story (Revenge )**
 > *"My ex leaked my private photos after we broke up.
 I had no way to prove he didn't have permission anymore.
-DataDignity Vault would have given me blockchain evidence that I revoked his access on March 15th at 3:47 PM - making his sharing after that date legally prosecutable."*
+DataDignity Vault would have given me blockchain evidence that I revoked his access on November 30th at 3:47 PM - making his sharing after that date legally prosecutable."*

 **🏥 Maria's Medical Emergency**
 > *"I needed to share my HIV status with a new partner, but feared he might leak it if things went wrong.
 With DataDignity Vault, I could share my medical records knowing I could instantly revoke access and have legal proof if he violated my trust."*